LEADERSHIP SKILLS ENHANCEMENT COURSE – LESEC

 - Increased awareness on how to relate with school authority through due process.

-LESEC is a foundational course that prepares these emerging leaders for the challenges of leadership both in school today, and for the future.
+LESEC is a foundational course that prepares students leaders for the challenges of leadership both in school today and in the larger society.

 PART 1: PERSONAL LEADERSHIP CONTEXT